 Occupational Outlook Handbook Search Index

 Sometimes just seeing the name of an occupation sparks an interest in further exploring the field.
 Use the Occupational Outlook Handbook A–Z Index to browse a list of all the occupations in the OOH and then conduct in-depth research by reviewing the detailed descriptions of occupations which sound appealing.

 The BLS organizes information about occupations into 25 major groups.
 Users can scan groups that seem related to their interests and find lists of specific jobs related to the group in order to investigate options.
-There are 25 occupational clusters in the OOH are architecture and engineering; arts and design; community and social service management; computer and information technology; construction and extraction; education, training and library; entertainment and sports; farming, fishing and forestry; food preparation and serving; healthcare; installation, maintenance and repair; legal; life physical and social science, management; math; media and communication; military; office and administrative support; personal care and service; production; protective service; sales; and transportation and material moving.
+There are 25 occupational clusters in the OOH, including architecture and engineering; arts and design; community and social service management; computer and information technology; construction and extraction; education, training, and library; entertainment and sports; farming, fishing, and forestry; food preparation and serving; healthcare; installation, maintenance, and repair; legal; life, physical, and social sciences; management; math; media and communication; military; office and administrative support; personal care and service; production; protective service; sales; and transportation and material moving.

-The Bureau of Labor Statistics publishes a table of Fastest growing occupations with the expected highest percentage change of employment from 2016-2026, produced by the Employment Projections program.
-Rapidly expanding fields like wind turbine service technicians, solar installers, home health aides, physician assistants, nurse practitioners, physical therapy are listed.
+The Bureau of Labor Statistics publishes a table of Fastest growing occupations with the expected highest percentage change of employment from 2016–2026, produced by the Employment Projections program.
+Rapidly expanding fields like wind turbine service technicians, solar installers, home health aides, physician assistants, and nurse practitioners, are listed.

 Most New Jobs

 View a list of the jobs with the highest projected numeric change in employment from 2016–2026.
 The list includes personal care aides, registered nurses, food preparation and service workers, home health aides, software developers, operations managers, and more.